Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Understanding Trademark Registration in Bangladesh & IP Management

-Securing a trademark registration in Bangladesh is a vital step for protecting your business.
+A trademark registration in Bangladesh is a vital step for protecting your business.
 A trademark acts as a distinctive sign, design, or expression.
-It identifies your goods or services and sets them apart from competitors in the market.
-Holistic IP management ensures these assets are continuously monitored and shielded from infringement.

-Protection of Unregistered Marks: While Bangladesh primarily follows a statutory approach (requiring registration), it also recognizes unregistered trademark rights under specific circumstances.
-Through common law principles like "passing off" and the "famous marks doctrine," owners of well-known but unregistered marks can still seek legal protection against unauthorized use.
+Protection of Unregistered Marks: Bangladesh primarily requires registration.
+However, it also recognizes unregistered trademark rights under specific circumstances.
+Owners of well-known but unregistered marks can still seek legal protection.
+They do this through common law principles like "passing off".

-Registering your trademark transforms your brand name, logo, and tagline from mere ideas into valuable intellectual property.
-The application process involves strict legal requirements and deadlines set by the Department of Patents, Designs and Trademarks (DPDT).
+Registering your trademark transforms your brand name and logo into valuable intellectual property.
+The application process involves strict legal requirements.
+You must meet specific deadlines set by the Department of Patents, Designs and Trademarks (DPDT).

-Engaging a dedicated trademark lawyer in Bangladesh ensures your application is filed correctly and minimizes the risk of rejection.
-As a leading law firm in Bangladesh, LegalSeba LLP provides comprehensive trademark support in Bangladesh to help you navigate this process smoothly.
-Our experts guide clients through the entire spectrum of IP management, from initial search to post-registration enforcement.
-We highly recommend conducting IP Due Diligence before finalizing any major branding decisions.
+Engaging a dedicated trademark lawyer in Bangladesh ensures your application is filed correctly.
+This minimizes the risk of rejection.
+As a leading law firm, LegalSeba LLP provides comprehensive support.
+Our experts guide clients through the entire spectrum of IP management.
+We highly recommend conducting IP Due Diligence before finalizing major branding decisions.

 Key Benefits of Trademark Registration in Bangladesh